elcruzo/ElCruzo/README.md

 # Hi there 👋

 ### I'm Ayomide Adekoya, call me ElCruzo

-I lost access to my main github account :(

 A self-motivated and enthusiastic Software developer with a thorough understanding of Software engineering principles, and a passion for Robotics and Autonomous Systems.
 I am keen on developing dynamic systems and scalable applications to gain the much needed expertise which, in the near future, I intend to the Robotics industry.

 I'm currently pursuing my Bachelors' degree in Electrical Engineering (major) and Computer Science (minor) at [Howard University](https://www.howard.edu).
 I'm open to new opportunities and looking to gain as much experience as possible.

+I lost access to my main GitHub account :(

 - 🔭 I’m currently working on Projects with Python, Golang
 - 🌱 I’m currently learning Cybersecurity and Penetration Testing